-Drawing Fibonacci Retracement Areas on Upward and Downward Trend
+Drawing Fib Retracement Areas on Upwards and Downwards Trend

 The stock price on a stock chart doesn't move up/down in a straight line.
-Instead it moves up or down in a zigzag manner.
-Fibonacci Retracement is the trading tool used to estimate where the zigzag will stop.
+Instead it moves upwards or downwards in a zigzag manner.
+Fibonacci Retracement is the tool used to estimate where the zigzag will stop.
 The pull back levels are 38.2%, 50% and 61.8%.
 These form the points at which the stock trading market is likely to make a retracement.

 Explanation of Zigzag Movement: The Examples below shows stock trading price heading upwards in a zigzag manner.